 Abstract.
 Artificial Intelligence has contributed (formal) design models and software support tools to application areas such as architecture, engineering and software design This paper explores the effectiveness of applying design models to the area of organization (re)design.
 To that purpose a component-based model for (re)design of organizations is presented as a specialization of an existing generic design model.
 Using recently developed formalizations within Organization Theory organization models are described as design object descriptions, and organization goals as design requirements.
-A formal design process description is presented that models the redesign process for an organization that adapts to changes in the environment.
+A design process specification is presented that models the redesign process for an organization that adapts to changes in the environment.
 The formally specified and implemented approach to organization redesign thus obtained has been tested for a well-known historical case study from the Organization Theory literature.

-1 INTRODUCTION
+1 Introduction

 Organizations are created to smoothen processes in all aspects of society, even in the artificial societies of software agents.
 From a design perspective organizations have goals to be achieved or maintained that serve as requirements for their functioning.
 The behavior of the elements or parts of the organization and their interaction together should result in overall organization behavior that fulfills the goals of the organization.
 Environmental circumstances impose constraints on the organization with respect to the way its goals can be fulfilled.
 As the environment changes over time, so do these constraints.
 To adapt to such changes in constraints, the organization might have to change itself.
-From a design perspective the changing constraints can be interpreted as changing requirements to a re-organization problem.
+From a design perspective the changing constraints can be interpreted as changing requirements for a redesign problem.

-Within the area of AI and Design, in the last decade formally specified generic models for (re)design processes have been developed; e.g., [1, 3].
+Within the area of AI and Design, in the last decade formally specified generic models for (re)design processes have been developed; e.g., [1, 4].
 Application of a generic redesign model to the area of organizations requires specialized knowledge on: (1) organization goals; (2) how to derive refined requirements from such goals given a variable environment; (3) the current design object description, and (4) what components for a design object satisfy which requirements.
 A redesign process results in a new design object description as a modification of the existing one and a specification of changed (new) design requirements.

-The redesign process as formally modeled in [3] involves generation and modification steps for the specification of the requirement set and for the design object description.
+A redesign process as formally modeled in [4] involves generation and modification steps both for the specification of the requirement set and for the design object description.
 A formal model of a redesign process thus requires formalizations of design objects, design requirements, and of the dynamics of redesign processes.
-This paper proposes such formalizations for the area of organizational (re)design, in the context of a component based model for (re)design of organizations.
-Formalized organization models [4,9,10,13,17] serve as design object descriptions.
-Formalizations of organizational behavior are used for design requirements specifications [9,10,13,17].
+This paper proposes such formalizations for the area of organizational (re)design, in the context of a component based model for (re)design object descriptions.
+Formalized organization models [5,10,11,14,18] serve as design object descriptions.
+Formalizations of organizational behavior are used for design requirements specifications [10,11,14,18].
 Finally, for design process dynamics a formalization is used as put forward in [1].
-The resulting formal approach contributes to the domain of organization redesign in that it facilitates formal modeling, simulation and verification of the redesign process.
-The approach is supported by tools to model and analyze such redesign processes.
+The resulting approach contributes to the organization of the redesign process, supported by modeling and analysis tools.